 - Emergency Lockout Protection: Don’t worry about getting locked out, either.
 Dashlane lets you add emergency contacts so if you get accidentally locked out of your account, you can regain access to your vault through your contacts.

 - Included VPN: Dashlane also offers a VPN bundled with the package (click here to learn what a VPN is).
-Not every iOS password manager app does this, so this is a benefit of Dashlane.
+Not all iPhone password manager apps this, so this is a benefit of Dashlane.
 While the passwords stay secure on your device, your data stays safe even as it travels on the internet.

 - Dark Web Monitoring: Dashlane offers dark web monitoring abilities that scan the deep internet for your personal data.
 If it finds anything, it will alert you.

-Try Dashlane for free and then upgrade after you’ve determined it works for you (because let’s face it, you’re going to have more than 50 passwords, I promise).
+Try Dashlane for free and then upgrade after you’ve determined it works for you.
+I’ve already compared Dashlane vs 1Password that you can click and read if you want more details.

 - Website: LastPass.com